RickPaddock/shopping-cart/README.md

 If you already have Python installed, you use that. <br>
 Alternatively you can download from the [official Python website](https://www.python.org/downloads/).

-Once installed download the code (PriceBasket.py) from the repo, save to your local computer, and run using the following command:
+Once installed download the code (PriceBasket.py) from the repo & save to your local computer.
+Open your CLI, navigate to the downloaded code, and run using the following command:
 ```python
 python PriceBasket.py milk
 ```